 Electrical & Safety

-This changes, though, if you are having a hot tub custom-built, or are installing an in-ground hot tub.
+In fact, you likely won’t need a building permit if you are installing an average-size above-ground (portable) hot tub.
+Although, it’s important to keep in mind that this changes if you are having a hot tub custom-built, or are installing an in-ground hot tub.
 In that case, you will need a building permit to proceed.

 Electrical Safety

-Even if you are planning to install a prefabricated above ground hot tub, you will still need to adhere to your local code enforcement offices for electrical codes.
+Even if you are planning to install a prefabricated above-ground hot tub, you will still need to adhere to your local code enforcement offices for electrical codes.

-For example: you need to have an electrician check your electrical sources to make sure there is no risk of electrical shock.
+For example, you need to have an electrician check your electrical sources to make sure there is no risk of electrical shock.

 State Specific Requirements